Clinic Mastery Marketing

 Is Google Ads worth it if most of my OT pipeline comes through NDIS plan managers?

 Probably yes, but with realistic expectations.
-NDIS plan-manager-driven referrals are a relationship strategy, not an ad strategy.
-The Google Ads role is filling the gaps with self-funded private clients, NDIS participants searching directly, and carers researching for someone in their household.
+NDIS plan manager driven referrals are a relationship strategy, not an ad strategy.
+The Google Ads role is filling the gaps with self funded private clients, NDIS participants searching directly, and carers researching for someone in their household.
+With NDIS rates tightening, the private pipeline is becoming more important for most OT clinics, not less.
 We'll tell you up front what share of your growth Google can realistically own.
 We'd rather give you the truth than sell you a campaign that's pointing at the wrong audience.

 How fast will I see results?